Peabo83/Valheim-Server-Web-GUI/README.md

 ```
 sudo visudo
 ```
-This will open your sudo file, add the following line at the bottom:
+This will open your sudo file, add the following at the bottom:

 ```
 # Valheim web server commands